 Under the Escrow Agreement, the Escrow Agent with respect to the related Trust will enter into a Deposit Agreement with the Depositary (the "Deposit Agreement").
 (Escrow Agreement, Section 1.02(a)) Pursuant to the Deposit Agreement, the Depositary will establish a separate account into which the proceeds of the offering attributable to the Certificates of the applicable Trust will be deposited (each, a "Deposit" and, collectively, the "Deposits") on behalf of the Escrow Agent for the applicable Trust.
 (Deposit Agreement, Section 2.1) There will be a separate Deposit for each Aircraft that is to be financed in this offering.
-Pursuant to the Deposit Agreement, except as described below under "-Other Withdrawals and Return of Deposits," on each Regular Distribution Date, the Depositary under the Deposit Agreement will pay to the Paying Agent on behalf of the Escrow Agent, for distribution to the applicable Certificateholders, an amount equal to the interest accrued on the Deposits during the relevant interest period at a rate per annum equal to the interest rate applicable to such Certificates.
+Pursuant to the Depositary under the Deposit Agreement will pay to the Paying Agent on behalf of the Escrow Agent, for distribution Date, the Depositary under the Deposit Agreement will pay to the Paying Agent on behalf of the Escrow Agent, for distribution to the applicable to such Certificates.
+(Deposit Agreement, Section 2.2) The Deposits and interest period at a rate per annum equal to the interest rate applicable to such Certificates.
 (Deposit Agreement, Section 2.2) The Deposits and interest paid thereon will not be subject to the subordination provisions of the Intercreditor Agreement and will not be available to pay any other amount in respect of the Certificates.